airnandez/root-cloud/README.md

 $ make install
 ```

-For building libNeon with support for HTTPS which we highly recommend and is required by some cloud storage protocols, you need to have installed OpenSSL.
-It is very likely that you already have OpenSSL installed on your system.
+For building libNeon with support for HTTPS which we highly recommend (and is required by some cloud storage protocols anyway), you need to have OpenSSL installed.
+It is very likely that you already have it on your system.

 As a result of the `make install` command, libNeon components (library, include files, etc.) will be installed under `/usr/local`.
 If you want to install them in another directory, say `$HOME/libNeon`, use the command below when configuring libNeon:

     $ ./configure --with-ssl --prefix=$HOME/libNeon

-### Installation instructions
+#### Installation instructions
-Once ROOT and libNeon are installed in your system, you can download and install this extension by doing by following the steps below.
+Once ROOT and libNeon are installed in your system, you can download and install this extension by following the steps below.

 1. Go to the directory where ROOT is installed in your system (say `$HOME/ROOT`) and activate that version of ROOT.
-As a consequence, some environmental variables will be modified (such as `PATH` and `LD_LIBRARY_PATH`) and in particular the variable `ROOTSYS` will be set to point to the location of your ROOT installation:
+As a consequence, some environmental variables will be modified (such as `PATH` and `LD_LIBRARY_PATH`) and in particular `$ROOTSYS` will be point to the location of your ROOT installation:

     ```
     $ source $HOME/ROOT/bin/thisroot.sh    # or source $HOME/ROOT/bin/thisroot.csh if you are using tcsh